7.9. structs in Assembly

 struct studentTM student2;

-field is modified to be 63 bytes, instead of the original 64.
-Consider how this affects the way the struct
+The size of the name field is modified to be 63 bytes, instead of the original 64.
+Consider how this affects the way the struct is laid out in memory.
+It may be tempting to visualize it as in Figure 2.

 Figure 2.
 An incorrect memory layout for the updated struct studentTM.
 Note that the struct’s “name” field is reduced from 64 to 63 bytes.

-field.
+In this depiction, the age field occurs in the byte immediately following the name field.
 But this is incorrect.
 Figure 3 depicts the actual layout in memory.

 Figure 3.
 The correct memory layout for the updated struct studentTM.
 Byte x63 is added by the compiler to satisfy memory alignment constraints, but it doesn’t correspond to any of the fields.

-Consider what happens when a struct
+Consider what happens when a struct is defined as follows:

 struct studentTM {